Sinus Problems FAQ

 If you’re an allergy or sinus sufferer I hope you start irrigating with pulsatile irrigation so you can get better right away!
 By providing a healthier sinus environment you can reduce your chances of getting colds, and you can decrease your allergy symptoms.

 “I have had allergy tests and shots, cortisone nasal sprays, antihistamine samples including Claritin, Zyrtec, Allegra, etc and nothing helps.
 My nose is plugged and I am miserable for weeks at a time.
 What can I do ?”

 Your problem could be:

 - Exposure to spicy food and ice drinks.

 - An infected sinus.

-Another cause of failure is in diet.
+Another cause of failure is in the diet.
 Things that prolong an allergy are spicy foods like peppers, chili, hot sauces.
 Ice drinks make the allergy worse.
 Switch to hot tea.
 Avoid all spices.
-Is the bed room dustproofed?
-Remove dustmakers, filter the hot air furnace, remove the pets from the bedroom.
-Hot tea before getting out of bed in the morning is helpful.
+Is the bedroom dust-proofed?
+Remove dust makers, filter the hot air furnace, remove the pets from the bedroom.
+Hot tea before getting out of bed in the morning can also be helpful.

-There may be a minimal of infection that causes a lot of allergy symptoms.
+There may be a minimal infection that causes a lot of allergy symptoms.
 Many patients report excellent relief of allergy symptoms using pulsatile irrigation.
-Pulsatile irrigation can be performed at home, by yourself, and clears the infection and removes pollen and dust products from the nose.
+Pulsatile irrigation can be performed at home by yourself, and clears the infection and removes pollen and dust products from the nose and sinuses.
 Just as you clean your hands after handling dirt, allergy patients should use the irrigator to wash out pollen and dust after exposure.
-In Los Angeles, my patients irrigate to wash out their sinuses after a visit to downtown smog.
+In Los Angeles, my patients irrigate to wash out their sinuses after a visit to the downtown smoggy area.